roshankshaw/Tic-Tac-Toe-Android-App/README.md

 # Tic-Tac-Toe-Android-App
-This is a basic multiplayer game developed on Android as initial project
+This is a basic two-player game developed on Android as initial project